qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 <span class='note'>The average student had to hold their breath for about a minute - or, at most, two.
 You, on the other hand, spent seven minutes and thirty-four seconds doing this on your first extract, and eight minutes flat on your second.
 Not only did you distract the class with the visual spectacle of it, you also went through our entire on-hand storage of purest water.
 We made sure you were supplied with enough to complete your preparations, of course, but only so that the students could complete theirs.

-<span class='note'>More importantly, you failed to discuss this anomaly in your paper at any point.
+<span class='note'>More importantly, however, you failed to discuss this anomaly in your paper at any point.
 This failure is what you're being marked off for here.

 <span class='note'>-2: Minor formatting errors.
 <span class='note'>-2: Blatant falsehood.